Skip to content

 • Darker-than-normal stools.

-• Feeling the urge to have a bowel movement while not being able to go or not feeling relieved after going.
+• Feeling the urge to have a bowel movement while not being able to defecate or not feeling relieved upon defecation.

-While not an all-inclusive list, McKnight said watching for those possible warning signs is a good starting point.
-Having the conversation with your doctor is the most important step to determine if diagnostic screening is necessary.
-The screening process is safe and relatively easy, McKnight said, so he advises patients that it’s better to be safe than sorry, and when in doubt, ask a doctor.
+While not an all-inclusive list, McKnight said watching for those possible warning signs makes a good starting point.
+Having the conversation with your doctor is the most important step to determine if any diagnostic testing is necessary.
+The screening process is safe and relatively easy, McKnight said, so he advises patients, it’s better to be safe than sorry, and when in doubt, ask a doctor. `

 Catch it early